 To enable the Google Workspace Admin SDK

-To enable SOAR in the XDR Dashboard
+To enable ATR in the XDR Dashboard

 To create a service account and add a new Private key